asyncapi/website/docs/community/styleguide/formatting.md

 - Keep the language simple and direct.
 - Use an `>` in markdown to indicate the nature of the note or warning.
 - Use the following syntax to apply a style.
 Currently our documenation supports **Remember** `<Remember>`:
-  * Surround the text with an opening and closing tag.
+  * Surround the text you want to style with an opening <Remember> tag and a closing </Remember> tag.
+  * It is important to note that you don't need to include the word "Remember" within the tags.
+The tag itself automatically provides the necessary styling.
   * Use the following syntax to apply a style:
   ` <Remember>
-  No need to add a prefix (Remember); the tag automatically provides one
+  No need to add a prefix; the tag automatically provides one
   </Remember>`

   The output:
   <Remember>
-  No need to add a prefix (Remember); the tag automatically provides one
+  No need to add a prefix; the tag automatically provides one
   </Remember>

 ## Code blocks